automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Tarchia.md

 # Tarchia
-## Description: Its name means "brainy," but that may be an exaggeration.
+## Its name means "brainy," but that may be an exaggeration.